A network and machine learning approach to detect Value Added Tax fraud: Introduction

 \section{Introduction}

+The collection and analysis of network data play a key role in a wide range of fields.
+Examples include, but are not limited to, applications in biology, computer science, sociology and economics \citep{newman2012communities,kolaczyk2014statistical}.
+A particularly important question, which network data and techniques can address more efficiently than traditional approaches, is the identification of anomalies in large and complex systems such as credit card and business-to-business (B2B) transactions, health insurance claims, computer security, and biological or genetic data sets; see, for example, \cite{akoglu2015graph} for a survey.
+In fact, anomaly detection methods that utilise data network structures are very useful in cases when supervised classification is infeasible or inappropriate.

-Value Added Tax (VAT) is a major source of revenue for, remarkably,\footnote{For the remarkable rise of VAT, and what has shaped its adoption, see for example \cite{keen2010value}.} over $160$ countries.
-VAT is a consumption tax in the sense that the VAT collected through the supply chain is the VAT paid by the consumers in the place where the good is consumed.
-Underlying VAT therefore there is an ``invoice-credit'' mechanism where the net tax liability of a business\footnote{Throughout trader and business are used interchangeably.
-A requirement for a trader/business to claim VAT is that they are registered for VAT with the revenue authority.} is calculated by subtracting from the sales the aggregate value of VAT paid on invoices for the inputs used in production.
-The ``invoice--credit'' mechanism requires sellers along the production chain to provide invoices to their buyers showing the amount of VAT that was paid on a given transaction.
-The fractional revenue collection on the value added that is generated at every stage of the production chain is remitted to the appropriate revenue authority.
-The business-to-business (B2B) transactions and the VAT ``invoice--credit'' mechanism de-facto create a \textit{network} through which businesses are interacting within and across economic sectors.
+Network anomaly detection is typically a big data problem, and its complex structure requires the use of advanced data analytical methods.
+The objective of this paper is to develop fraud detection algorithms for Value Added Tax (VAT), a tax base which constitutes a major source of revenue for over $165$ countries, but also one that suffers from significant fraud.
+VAT is a consumption tax in the sense that the VAT collected throughout the supply chain is ultimately paid by the final consumer when the good is consumed.
+At the core of VAT lies an `invoice-credit' mechanism, whereby the net tax liability of a business is calculated by subtracting from the VAT on sales the aggregate VAT paid on invoices for inputs used in production.
+This mechanism requires sellers along the production chain (B2B transactions) to provide invoices to their buyers showing the amount of VAT that was paid on each transaction.
+Any fractional revenue collection on the value added that is generated at each stage of the production chain must be remitted to the revenue authority.
+The B2B transactions and the VAT invoice-credit mechanism together create a {\em network} through which businesses interact within and across production sectors and along the supply chain.
+Throughout, the terms trader, business, taxpayer are used interchangeably.
+In order to claim VAT credits businesses must be registered for VAT with the revenue authority.